Developer Guide

 Double-click on the

-file icon in your OS’ GUIExpected: the GUI for SociaLite app shows up with a set of sample contacts.
+jarfile icon in your OS’ GUIExpected: the GUI for SociaLite app shows up with a set of sample contacts.

 -